ijisol/yazlite/README.md

 "last mod file date", and "external file attributes". yazl does not store group and user ids in the zip file.

+If `mtime` is a `number`, it is considered a pre-calculated value.
+When setting the date/time of multiple files to the same, you can pre-convert the Date object into number using `dateToDosDateTime()` method.

 If `compress` is `true`, the file data will be deflated (compression method 8).
 If `compress` is `false`, the file data will be stored (compression method 0).